tices0/React-Projects/README.md

 -   how to **render** multiple components at once
 -   use font awesome with react
 -   using **useState** and different React Components to show and hide a div
+    -   using an index to differentiate between containers and display the correct answer
+-   change things depending on **state** of component
+-   change style inline of JSX component

 _recaps = lessons that were already previously learned thorugh another project but applied to this_